selsamman/redux-reactions/README.md

 # redux-redactions
 ## Simplify Redux
 React and Redux make a powerful way to organize your state.
 In their vanilla form you create actions which are dispatched by your components and then handled by reducer functions which ultimately render a new state with only the relevant state properties mutated.
-This means you have to write:
+You do this by writing:
 * Actions
 * Reducers
 * Action types constants to bind the actions and reducers
+* Selectors that provide data to components
 * Higher level reducers that call down to your more specific reducers to ensure only the relevant state properties are mutated

-Redactions simplifies the organization by combining an action an function that modifies a specific slice of the state.
-Because you declare the specific slice of the state to be modified, Redactions handles the higher level reduction and calls your function to get a new state property value.
-It also has declarative ways to merge in new properties, append to arrays or delete array elements such that you never have to worry about mutation.
+* Glue code to wire all of this together and connect it to components

+The goal of this project is to reduce the number of moving parts and glue code that you need.
+This is done by defining *reactions* which combines the action/reducer functionality into units that contains:
+* The action creator
+* A declaration of what part of the state this action will modify
+* A function that returns a new value for that part of the state
+* Any selectors that components or actions may need to reference state

+Redactions provides a master reducer that calls out to your reaction when it needs a new value for a part of the state that was effected by an action.
+This means not having to create a hierarchy of reducers.
+Finally these reactions can be grouped and connected to a component with two simple calls.
+As a further benefit the reactions can be 'mapped' to a particular part of the state graph so they can be ignorant of the application as whole and independent of whether they are used once or multiple times in the applicaiton.

 ## Usage